A new website reports on the ultra-Orthodox Jewish community

 The founder and editor-in-chief of Shtetl is Naftuli Moster, a 37 year-old activist-turned-journalist.
 Moster says the website will show that, just like those small Jewish villages, the Haredi community is not monolithic and that, as a free press, Shtetl will portray the Haredi community, warts and all.
 He can do so, says Moster, because he knows the community well.
 One of 17 children, he grew up in a Brooklyn family that is part of the ultra-Orthodox Belz Hasidic sect.
 He is fluent in Yiddish and was a student of the Haredi yeshiva system.

 For years, Moster agitated over what he sees as the inadequacy of secular education in the yeshivas.
-He founded a nonprofit, Young Advocates for Fair Education, or YAFFE, and ran it for 10 years.
+He founded a nonprofit, Young Advocates for Fair Education or Yaffed, and ran it for 10 years.
 He says his activism brought him death threats, as well as angry attacks in the Haredi press, which adamantly defended the adequacy of the yeshivas' secular education.

 "Until now, it was the Haredi leaders who controlled the media and held the media accountable to them, rather than the other way around," Moster says.
 "Many Haredi media outlets will tell you explicitly that they are overseen by a rabbinic advisory board that tells them what can and cannot go in."